curateteaching/digitalpedagogy/keywords/!template.md

 	* Brief statement on Its Relevance to the Keyword (why is it important/useful, what does it do well, how does it exemplify digital pedagogy)
 	* Guidelines for Use (how to integrate it into a course, what might need revision/adaptation)

+We have begun a list of FAQ in a ReadMe file (https://github.com/curateteaching/digitalpedagogy/blob/master/README.md) in addition to a description of the project (https://github.com/curateteaching/digitalpedagogy/blob/master/description.md) and all other keywords (https://github.com/curateteaching/digitalpedagogy/blob/master/listOfKeywords.md).
+We have not yet publicized the list of keywords or the description and ask that for now we keep them private.

 Feel free to push these resources to a server for remote access, and then send us the URL.
-In your Markdown file, you can just include file names (e.g., screenshot1.png) for our reference, with the annotations and other information following them.
+In your Markdown file, you can just include file names (e.g., keyword screenshot1.png) for our reference, with the annotations and other information following them.
 Ultimately, all of your resources will be intergrated in this repository (curateteaching/digitalpedagogy).

+Once we receive your entry, we will review and edit it (where necessary), return the proof to you (for approval/revision), and then forward the approved proof to the MLA.
+Later, the keyword and the entire *Digital Pedagogy in the Humanities* collection will be made available online (open access) for open review.
+That said, please let us know if you have any questions or concerns about the open review process, or about rendering your work discoverable online.
+In the interests of transparency, I should note that we are still fleshing out the particulars of this review process with the MLA, and we want to keep our curators' needs and interests in mind as we do so.

 ## 5. Related Materials (Bulleted List)